therealbstern/apcupsd/doc/manual/manual.rst

 true Windows program.
-When running, it is perfectly integrated with Windows and displays its icon in the system icon tray, and provides a system tray menu to obtain additional information on how apcupsd is running (status and events dialogue boxes).
+When running, it is perfectly integrated with Windows and displays its icon in the system icon tray, and provides a system tray menu to obtain additional information on how apcupsd is running (status and events dialog boxes).

 Once installed apcupsd normally runs as a system service.
 This means that it is immediately started by the operating system when